gerwazy102/chr_to_png/README.md

 * `--chr_file`: Path to the NES CHR file in text format.
 * `--palette`: Palette numbers (space-separated).
 * `--out_file`: Output PNG file.
+* `--palette_type`: Palette type - There are multiple palettes for different versions of NES.
+Choose you favourite!
+(Default: "2C05-99")

 ## Input File Format

 The input CHR file should be in text format.
 The simplest way to create this file is to open a NES game in FCEUX, access the PPU debug, and copy the 0x0000 to 0x0FFF memory region to a text file.